bsnes-emu/bsnes/README.md

 and fail miserably.
 Rename the file and it should work beautifully.

-Playing a game that has a slot for a BS-X memory pak is just like playing a regular game, but after you have selected which game you want to play higan will open another
+Playing a game that has a slot for a memory pak is just like playing a regular game, but after you have selected which game you want to play higan will open another